DCxDemo/ThpsFonts/README.md

 ![](samples/thps3_microgramma.png)

-## Gonzalez (close call)
+## Gonzalez (probably not, but close call)
 * Link: https://www.t26.com/fonts/8437-Gonzalez
 * Usage: trick string

 The original font is so low-res, it's hard to tell what exactly was used.
-Gonzalez is the best guess we've got so far.
+Gonzalez is the best guess we've got so far to be used as a replacement.

 ![](samples/thps3_gonzalez.png)